trilltown/FSW-Redux-Two-Lab/README.md

 - Create a ToDo
 - Toggle a ToDo between completed and uncompleted
   - Clicking a non-completed ToDo should mark it as completed.
 Display the ToDo crossed out when completed.
-  - Clicking a completed ToDo should mark is active(not completed).
+  - Clicking a completed ToDo should mark the todo as active(not completed).
 Remove the crossing out.
 - Filter by active(non-completed), completed, or all ToDos.

 ## Todo